 Artificial Intelligence isn't actually new.
 It dates back to the 1950s.
 But its real impact has come only in the last few years as businesses capitalize on its superset of capabilities, from machine learning to predictive analytics to neural networks to pattern recognition and more.
 Data, low-cost computing power and a deeper understanding of algorithms have helped propel AI to perform jobs humans can't necessarily do within time or resource considerations.
+AI offers opportunities to manage workflows and help us work better and faster, leading to a better return on investment.
 With those developments have come important ethical questions and concerns about how AI will help and hurt labour markets, what will be its impact on the development of intellectual property, and how human behaviour will adapt.
 Our expert panel will examine how AI can improve businesses in serving, automating, marketing and managing.

 Dr. Greg Mori is Research Director for RBC`s Borealis AI Vancouver lab and a Professor in the School of Computing Science at Simon Fraser University.
 He received the Ph.D. degree in Computer Science from the University of California, Berkeley in 2004.
 He received an Hon.
 B.Sc. in Computer Science and Mathematics with High Distinction from the University of Toronto in 1999.
 He was a Visiting Scientist at Google and has served as a scientific advisor to 9 start-up companies.
 Dr. Mori conducts research in computer vision and machine learning and has authored more than 100 research papers in these areas.